Package pygeodesy :: Module formy

 Returns:

-Initial or final bearing (compass degrees360) or zero if start and end point coincide.
+Initial or final bearing (compass degrees360) or zero if both points coincide.

 bearing_ (phi1, lam1, phi2, lam2, final=False, wrap=False)

-Compute the initial or final bearing (forward or reverse azimuth) between a (spherical) start and end point.
+Compute the initial or final bearing (forward or reverse azimuth) between two (spherical) points.

 Arguments: